enkryptcom/enkrypt-backups/README.md

   - Instance type: t2.micro/t3.micro or higher
   - Subnet: public
   - Security Group
-    - HTTP/HTTPS ipv4/ipv6 egress to anywhere (Temporary, for updating the server, installing NodeJS and npm packages)
+    - HTTP/HTTPS ipv4/ipv6 egress to anywhere (Temporary, for updating the server and installing apt packages)
     - SSH ingress from bastion host or from your ip
   - Storage: 8GiB gpt3 root volume